RLBat/CMEECourseWork/Week2/README.txt

 align_seqs_fasta.py - IN PROGRESS - Compares the DNA base sequences from any two input files and finds the position at which they most closely match

-basic_csv.py - CHECK
+basic_csv.py - Demonstates the usage of the csv library to read, manipulate and write to csv files

-basic_io.py - CHECK
+basic_io.py - Several blocks of script demonsrating the ways to input and output data from files into python, or to files out of python

 boilerplate.py - Placeholder script for correctly formatting modules in a pythonic fashion